Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 3. Product Lifecycle

+Changes like product features, specifications, or design can affect the usefulness of existing inventory.
 When manufacturers introduce newer versions of products to the market, existing inventory may lose market relevance and profitability.
 This change eventually results in a decrease in demand and profitability.

 For example, A mobile device manufacturer invested in vintage-styled phones with equipped physical numpads.
 However, the market still prefers modern touchscreen phones.
 This trend is short-lived, impacting demand and profits.

-The Advantages and Disadvantages of Obsolete Inventory
+The 5 Common Advantages and Disadvantages of Obsolete Inventory

 Conclusion